openimis/openimis_docs/web_app_vb_user_manual.rst

     `Image 55 - Selected record (blue), hovered records (yellow) - Result Panel`

   The result panel displays a list of all users found, matching the selected criteria in the search panel.
-The currently selected record is highlighted with light blue, while hovering over records changes the highlight to yellow (:ref:`image55`).
+The currently selected record is highlighted with light blue, while hovering over records changes the highlight to yellow (:ref:`Image 55<image55>`).
 The leftmost record contains a hyperlink which if clicked, re-directs the user to the actual record for detailed viewing if it is a historical record or editing if it is the current record.

-  A maximum of 15 records are displayed at one time, further records can be viewed by navigating through the pages using the page selector at the bottom of the result Panel (:ref:`image56`)
+  A maximum of 15 records are displayed at one time, further records can be viewed by navigating through the pages using the page selector at the bottom of the result Panel (:ref:`Image 56<image56>`)

   .. _image56:
   .. figure:: /img/user_manual/image11.png